MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndiswwan/ns-ndiswwan-_ndis_wwan_mpdp_info.md

 ## -description

-The **NDIS_WWAN_MPDP_INFO** structure contains information for an operation to perform on a multiple Packet Data Protocol (MPDP) interface/NetAdapter object.
+The **NDIS_WWAN_MPDP_INFO** structure contains information for an operation to perform on a Multiple Packet Data Protocol (MPDP) interface/NetAdapter object.

 ## -struct-fields